The best action movies on NEON

 Nowhere to Run (1993)

-WATCH ON NEONFew things are cooler than Jean Claude Van Damme in his prime.
+Few things are cooler than Jean Claude Van Damme in his prime.
 As an escaped convict who comes to the aid of rural single mother being victimized by evil property developers, he stars as a Clint Eastwood sort of guy carrying out righteous justice.
-Nowhere to Run is sexy in ways films these days aren’t, delivering solid violence with a classically American, almost fairytale like vibe.
+Nowhere to Run is sexy in ways films these days aren’t, delivering solid violence with a classically American, almost fairytale-like vibe.

 The Terminator (1984)

 Few films have had as big an impact on the action genre as this 1984 classic.
-But regardless of its legacy and what it did for Arnold Schwarzenegger and James Cameron’s careers, it’s also just a bloody good movie—and great to rewatch every year or so.
+But regardless of its legacy and what it did for Arnold Schwarzenegger and James Cameron’s careers, it’s also just a bloody good movie—and great to rewatch.
 Darker and more sinister than you might remember, it absolutely rules.

 This guide is regularly updated to reflect changes in NEON’s catalogue.
 For a list of capsule reviews that have been removed from this page because they are no longer available on the platform, visit here.